apparebit/tsutsumu/README.md

 >>>
 ```

-We can confirm that two consecutive `b` prefixes and two consecutive backslash
+It only takes one `eval` to turn two consecutive bytestring prefixes and
-characters turned into one each, just as expected.
+backslash characters into one each, producing real `bytes` just as desired.

 ### 3.3 On-Disk vs In-Memory

 When file paths appear in the bundle script, they always are relative and only
 use forward slashes as path separators, no matter the operating system.
 That is